 - A burning, aching pain-or a pain that feels like hunger-between the navel and the breastbone.
-The pain sometimes extends to
+The pain sometimes extends to the back.

-hours and that usually goes away for a while after you take an antacid or acid reducer.
+- Belly pain that can last from a few minutes to a few hours and that usually goes away for a while after you take an antacid or acid reducer.

-- Weeks of pain that comes and goes and may alternate with
+- Weeks of pain that comes and goes and may alternate with pain-free periods.

 - Loss of appetite and weight loss.

 - Bloating or nausea after eating.

 Less common symptoms

 Less common but more serious symptoms of ulcers include:

 Ulcers and pains

 Symptoms of ulcers in the upper small intestine (duodenal ulcers) and in the stomach (gastric ulcers) are similar, except for when pain occurs.